 Passionfruit varieties

+There are over 50 varieties of passionfruit vines of varying colours, sizes and flavours, such as Norfolk Island, Yellow Giant and Banana.
 Cultivars can differ in cold tolerance, so always check the label before buying.
 The kind you’ll most commonly find in Aussie backyards is the Nellie Kelly – a cultivar bred to withstand cooler temperatures and resist pests and diseases.
-In more tropical regions, Panamas grow best.
+In more tropical regions, Panamas grow best due to their tolerance of humid weather.

-How to grow and care for passionfruit
+How to care for passionfruit

 Passionfruit vines are versatile but are best suited to subtropical and temperate climates, provided there is protection from frost when young.